abelsj60/my-site/app/data/clips/shu-the-bone-doctors-knees.md

 “To this day, you’ll see a piece of paper on his desk with a drawing on it,” says his son, Frederick Buechel Jr., M.D.
 That’s no surprise.
-His father is the co-inventor of one

-of the world’s best-known artificial knees.
+His father is the co-inventor of one of the world’s best-known artificial knees.
 It was one of the first to truly simulate the real thing — bending up and down while also twisting a little left and right as people walk.
 A version of it has been sold by DePuy Orthopaedics for more than 30 years.
 First known as the New Jersey Knee, it’s now called the N.J.
-LCS® Mobile Bearing Total Knee System.
+LCS Mobile Bearing Total Knee System.

 “You should allow the ligaments and muscles to act in their own normal way,” says Buechel Sr., 67.